jchen1ca/walnut/image_augmentation.md

 <a name='crops'></a>
 ### 2)	Crops
 A section of the image is sampled randomly.
-Normally followed by image resize or rescale.\
+Normally followed by image resize or rescale.
+Crop partial of the original image for training can force the model to find the cat even it's partially present, for example, see its tail only.\
 Training: sample random crops/scales\
 Resnet:
    -	Cat is partially missed in each image